Key Decisions on IOTA's Path Forward

-Since the start of IOTA in 2015, we have always done things differently than others.
+Since the start of IOTA in 2015, we've always done things differently to others.
 We did not raise a large funding round with our initial token sale (only $500k was raised), 100% of the token supply was issued to the community and we did not reserve any tokens for the founders, team, or the foundation.
 All development was funded by donations from the community.

 As the industry evolved over the years and new token projects started to progressively reserve more of their issued token supplies to spend on marketing activities and adoption, it became increasingly more difficult for IOTA to compete with our limited ability to invest in the ecosystem’s growth and adoption.

 The upcoming release of IOTA 2.0 and the launch of smart contracts on IOTA will mark a turning point.
 Together with our ecosystem we can finally take matters into our own hands and forge our own success.
 However, technology alone will not help IOTA succeed.
 Only by combining technology with the ability to invest in growth and adoption will we be able to position IOTA as a leading ecosystem again.
 Instead of battling for survival, we need to battle for adoption.